mre/endler.dev/content/2021/codeprints/index.md

 responsibilities, so we need to make use of our time as well as possible.

 **Lesson learned:**
-Making the product-side look effortless is a lot of hard work.
+Making products look effortless is hard work.
+Time is your biggest constraint.
 You'll have to say "no" more often than you can say "yes".

+{{ figure(src="whereby.jpg", caption="Due to the pandemic, codeprints was
+entirely built remotely.
+More people should give [whereby](https://whereby.com/) a chance") }}

 ## Getting traction as a small business

 It has never been easier to launch a shop.
 Services like Shopify, Stripe, and a host of suppliers make building it a breeze.
 On the other hand, there is a lot more competition now the barrier to entry is so low.

-Thousands of shops are fighting for attention.
-On top of that, most customers buy on big platforms like Amazon, AliExpress, or eBay these days, and search engines optimize for those.
+Thousands of services are fighting for our attention.
+On top of that, most customers just buy on big platforms like Amazon, AliExpress, or eBay these days, and search engines send most traffic there.
 Since our product is custom-made, we can not offer it on those bigger platforms.
-So to get visibility as an indie shop, we focus on word of mouth thanks to exceptional customer attention and advertising where developers hang out:
+So to get visibility as an indie shop, we focus on word of mouth, exceptional customer attention, and advertising where developers hang out:
-[Twitter](https://twitter.com/KrauseFx/status/1348546742644580353), [Reddit](https://www.reddit.com/r/github/comments/kvvd3j/i_just_got_my_github_contribution_wall_art_from/), [HackerNews](https://news.ycombinator.com/item?id=25749287), [Lobste.rs](https://lobste.rs/s/b5fbw8/create_personal_prints_from_your_github), and others.
+[Twitter](https://twitter.com/KrauseFx/status/1348546742644580353), [Reddit](https://www.reddit.com/r/github/comments/kvvd3j/i_just_got_my_github_contribution_wall_art_from/), [HackerNews](https://news.ycombinator.com/item?id=25749287), [Lobste.rs](https://lobste.rs/s/b5fbw8/create_personal_prints_from_your_github), and friends.
 It's essential to focus on
-providing value on those platforms, as plain marketing won't get any traction.
+providing value on those platforms; a plain marketing post won't find attention.
 Other platforms like Linkedin, Facebook, ProductHunt, or IndieHackers could work, too, but our target audience (OSS developers with an active Github profile) doesn't hang around there that much.